mhasanmeet/FRONTEND-HTML-CSS-basic/HTML/Semantic HTML/ReadMe.md

 # Semantic HTML

+### Definition
-### Definition: Semantic HTML means the meaningful code blocks naming for each block section.
+Semantic HTML means the meaningful code blocks naming for each block section.
 Semantic HTML is an standard way to write code blocks.

-### Example of Semantic HTML coding
+Example of Semantic HTML coding

 ```
 <head>